 Italian-Americans were insulted by the slight, as they were when the City of Boston planted Leif Erickson's statue at the end of Commonwealth Avenue's promenade rather than the Admiral of the Oceans.

-Personally I honor the greatest of his voyage, while recognizing the havoc wrought by the colonists.
+Personally I honor the greatest of his voyage, while recognizing the savage havoc wrought by the invasion of the New World.

 I am a Son of the Colonial Wars.